IgnisDa/IgnisDa/README.md

-# Greetings 👋
+# Greetings 👋, I am Diptesh

-I am self taught programmer, currently learning Rust and am currently developing my skills in various backend and frontend technologies.
+I love to solve problems with code.
+I am based in New Delhi, India.
 You can find out more about me on my [website](https://diptesh.me).

 ## Socials